alisya-k/RC-Car/README.md

 <br/>
 Controlled by IR remote and ultrasonic sensor using a blue pill (STM32F103C6) as an MCU.
 <br />
-Motors are contolled by separate NPN transistor motor drivers using PWM signals for speed.
+DC motors are contolled by separate NPN transistor motor drivers using PWM signals for speed.
 ### 3D Model
 <p align="center">
 <img src="https://github.com/alisya-k/RC-Car/assets/56568411/9b5deca5-41fa-4f3f-b3b9-623a3b44f4a1" width="250px" />